Skip to main content

 A data platform is really an extension of the platform businesses use to run, maintain and monitor their services, but it uses a vastly different technology stack.
 The principle of creating a self-serve infrastructure is to provide tools and user-friendly interfaces so that generalist developers can develop analytical data products where, previously, the sheer range of operational platforms made this incredibly difficult.

-ELEKS has implemented self-service architecture for both analytical end-users and development teams—self-service BI using Power BI or Tableau—and power users.
+ELEKS has implemented self-service architecture for both analytical end-users and development teams—self-service BI solutions using Power BI or Tableau—and power users.
 This has included the self-service creation of different types of cloud resources.

 4. Federated computational governance